 When a new pet owner adopts a dog, a dog could suffer from severe separation anxiety, especially if it has been abandoned.
+This is a common train of rescue dogs.
 The reality is that an abandoned dog may not be comfortable with the new dog owner.
 Over the course of a few months, most dogs do become comfortable with the new owners.

 How To Train A Senior Dog With This Condition